molinan2/Nuked-SC55-Render-Mac/README.md

 - Command line is handled slightly differently.
 Pass `--help` to a binary to see what arguments it accepts.
 - Improved performance without sacrificing accuracy.
+- Support for ASIO output on Windows when building from source.

 ## Building